Resume - Dr. Yoseph Bar-Cohen

 · National Research Council (NRC) Fellowship Award, June 1979

-The International Society for Optical Engineering (SPIE), since 1998
+The International Society for Optical Engineering (SPIE) since March 9, 1998.

 Committees and Subcommittees Membership